Infrared sensing in snakes: Behavioral and ecological implications

 Infrared sensing snakes use pit organs extensively to detect and target warm-blooded prey such as rodents and birds.
 Blind or blindfolded rattlesnakes can strike prey accurately in the complete absence of visible light, though it does not appear that they assess prey animals based on their body temperature.
 In addition, snakes may deliberately choose ambush sites that facilitate infrared detection of prey.
 It was previously assumed that the organ evolved specifically for prey capture.
-However, recent evidence shows that the pit organ may also be used for thermoregulation.
+However, recent evidence suggests that the pit organ is also used for thermoregulation.
 In an experiment that tested snakes' abilities to locate a cool thermal refuge in an uncomfortably hot maze, all pit vipers were able to locate the refuge quickly and easily, while true vipers were unable to do so.
-This suggests that the pitvipers were using their pit organs to aid in thermoregulatory decisions.
-It is also possible that the organ may even have evolved as a defensive adaptation rather than a predatory one, or that multiple pressures may have contributed to the organ's development.
+This finding suggests that the pit vipers were using their pit organs to aid in thermoregulatory decisions.
+It is also possible that the organ even evolved as a defensive adaptation rather than a predatory one, or that multiple pressures have contributed to the organ's development.
 The use of the heat pit to direct thermoregulation or other behaviors in pythons and boas has not yet been determined.